Axinom/drm-quick-start/Readme.md

 If you encounter any difficulties in getting the demo video to play, inspect the log messages shown in the browser's JavaScript console (F12) or in the terminal window.

+## Understanding sample scenario 2

+The logic for generating license tokens is already provided in *AuthorizationServiceApi.js* and this functionality is activated by the instructions above.
+In order to generate a license token, the authorization service needs to know the IDs and values of all keys that are to be made available to the user.

+*Note: this pattern of key management is simplified compared to actual production use.
+See the chapter on security below.*

+The **communication key** secures the transfer of sensitive data (content keys) from the authorization service to the license server and authenticates the license token, making it impossible to forge.
+See the code in *AuthorizationServiceApi.js* to understand the details.

 # Sample scenario 3: creating your own videos

+# Sample scenario 4: enforcing content owner protection policies

 # Security omissions in sample code